NeCTAR-RC/crams-migration/README.md

 2. Run django command to find the missing keystone users from source database

 		python manage.py findmissinguser
-	- It will generate a file called user_not_found_requests.csv under missing_keystone_users directory
+	- It will generate a file called "user_not_found_requests.csv" under "keystone_user" directory

 	- Go through all user emails and find the current user in keystone based on the created_by id